simonduf/jchart2d-code/readme-binaries.txt

 * Fixed bug #3380123: Graphical artifacts when zooming (or using RangePolicyFixedViewPort) on the bounds of the chart.
 * Fixed bug #3424004: Missing label of Y axis when showing more than 1 chart in one component.
-* Fixed bug #3427569: Non painted X axis scale takes up unecessary space.
+* Fixed bug #3427569: Non painted X axis scale takes up unnecessary space.
 * Fixed bug #3432154: Remove dependency to JIDE-oss (debian upstream), http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=626243 o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
-By now the translation is related to the axes of the trace of the nearest point to the given mouse event.
+By now the translation is related to the axes of the trace of the nearest point to the given mouse event. o Deprecated method public boolean hasTrace(final ITrace2D trace) in IAxis.
+Use public boolean containsTrace(final ITrace2D trace) instead. o Moved info.monitorenter.gui.chart.TracePoint2D to info.monitorenter.gui.chart.tracepoints.TracePoint2D.
+  The first was deprecated: Please update to the new package version.

 jchart2d-3.2.2 - September, 24th, 2011